 A Quick Example

-Although the volumetric divisor will soon be uniform across all shipping carriers, USPS is more favorable than FedEx and UPS when it comes to dimensional weight.
-USPS has used 194 for their divisor in the past, which was much more competitive than the other carriers (UPS and Fedex use 166 for their volumetric divisor, which was less favorable).
-Even more competitively, however, is that USPS only applies dimensional weight pricing to packages in zones 5-9.
-Here’s a quick example to show dimensional weight in action.
+Although the volumetric divisor will soon be uniform across all shipping carriers, USPS was more favorable than FedEx and UPS when it comes to dimensional weight.
+USPS had used 194 for their divisor in the past, which was much more competitive than the other carriers (UPS and FedEx use 166 for their volumetric divisor, which was less favorable at the time).
+Even more competitively, however, was that USPS only applied dimensional weight pricing to packages in zones 5-9.
+However, this isn’t the case anymore.
+USPS now uses 166 as their divisor, and dimensional weight no longer takes the different zones into account.

 Let’s say you have a package that measures 13″ x 13″ x 13″.
-Multiply the three dimensions to get 2197, and then divide that by 194 to get 11.32.
+Multiply the three dimensions to get 2197, and then divide that by 166 to get 13.23.
 That number is the dimensional weight of your package.
-So, if your package’s actual weight was less than 11.32 pounds, you’d get charged the 12-pound Priority Mail rate for zones 5-9.
-If your package was more than 11.32 pounds, the dimensional weight would be disregarded and you’d just be charged the actual weight.
+So, if your package’s actual weight was less than 13.23 pounds, you’d get charged the 13-pound Priority Mail rate for zones 5-9.
+If your package was more than 13.23 pounds, the dimensional weight would be disregarded and you’d just be charged the actual weight.

 Dimensional weight can make it more expensive to use Priority Mail for a large box than it would be if you used Parcel Select Ground, but Priority Mail is a much faster service and includes $100 of insurance with USPS shipping software.